Osechi Ryori Cooking Class in Ninomiya (Kanagawa)

 Highlights

-5-hour osechi ryori (Japanese New Year cuisine) class
+• Join a 5-hour osechi ryori (Japanese New Year cuisine) cooking class

-Located in Ninomiya, Kanagawa, this class is perfect for travelers on the way to Mt.
-Fuji, Izu or Hakone
+• Visit a cooking class in Ninomiya, Kanagawa, convenient for trips to Mt.
+Fuji, Izu, or Hakone

 For each guest that attends this experience, byFood will donate